Speech Pathologist. Lawyer. Lecturer. Writer.

 Juliana is a big kid at heart and loves the visual arts, having an interest in illustration, design, animation, comics and video games (she is a big Nintendo fan in particular).
 Additionally, Juliana enjoys learning about psychology, philosophy and world history to better understand people from all walks of life.
 Her friends and clients value her patience and understanding.

 Juliana sees clients at Banter Speech & Language on Wednesdays, Thursdays, Fridays and Saturdays.

 Cherie is an energetic and enthusiastic speech pathologist, who focuses on collaborating closely with clients and their families to assist in providing high quality assessment and intervention, by integrating client goals and interests, and the most recent clinical evidence.
 Cherie enjoys working with both adults and children and feels that building a positive rapport with clients can greatly enhance therapy outcomes.

 Cherie graduated with a Bachelor in Applied Sciences (Speech Pathology) from the University of Sydney, and is a Certified Practising Speech Pathologist and Member of Speech Pathology Australia.
-Cherie is also trained in the Sounds-Write literacy program, the Lidcombe Program for stuttering, and is an LSVT LOUD certified clinician.
+Cherie is also trained in the Sounds-Write literacy program, and the Lidcombe Program for stuttering.
+Cherie is Hanen-certified and is an LSVT LOUD certified clinician.

 Apart from her love of speech pathology, Cherie is a competitive ballroom dancer, who spends much of her extra time practising and competing internationally.
 When Cherie is not dancing, she loves going to the gym or the beach, ice skating, hiking, and spending time with her family and friends.

-Cherie sees clients at Banter Speech & Language on Mondays, Tuesdays, Thursdays and Saturdays.
+Cherie sees clients at Banter Speech & Language on Tuesdays, Wednesdays, Thursdays and Saturdays.